100mslive/100ms-docs/common/faq.md

 ### We have decided to use 100ms to integrate live streaming into our app, how can we get started?

-We have readymade example for live streaming, you can view a live demo using [this](./../examples/live-streaming-starter-kit).
+We have ready-made example for live streaming, you can view a live demo using [this](./../examples/live-streaming-starter-kit).
 You can also clone the [100ms-web sample app](https://github.com/100mslive/100ms-web) to see how you can extend and customize as per your needs.

 To learn more about how live streaming works, please check the [Interactive live streaming guide](./../foundation/live-streaming).

 ### What is the limit for room size in live streaming?

-This is the same as webRTC.
+This is the same as WebRTC.
 Suppose we have 1000 viewers on a stream who are publishing their video, and each of them is subscribing to only 9 tiles, then:

 - total number of uploaded streams + total number of downloaded streams ≤ 10,000
 - uploaded streams = 1000